 The crisis turned corporations from net borrowers to net lenders, reflecting the deleveraging needs of corporates.
 Prior to the crisis, non-financial corporations relied on foreign credit to finance their investment.
-Graph 2.3.14 shows a steady net borrowing level until 2003, followed by a considerable accumulation of debt.
-The necessary adjustment took place afterwards, but as of 2012 the investment rate fell below the savings rate, making Slovenian companies net savers.
-This reflects the ongoing deleveraging (scene setter and Section 2.1) and is mirrored in the growing current-account surplus (Graph 1.5).
+Graph 2.3.14 shows a steady net borrowing level until 2003, and then a considerable accumulation of debt.
+The necessary adjustment took place afterwards, but as of 2012 investment rate fell below savings rate, making Slovenian companies net savers.
+This reflects the ongoing deleveraging (Section 2) and is mirrored in the growing current-account surplus (Graph 2.4).